Business Affairs, Facilities, and Equipment

 - Person or persons to be engaging in Expression Activities

-- A brief description of the content of the intended Expression Activities or a statement that the Expression Activities will not include commercial expression or expression (e.g., obscenity, defamation, fighting words, harassment) which the Supreme Court has held constitutes content which can be proscribed
+- A brief description of the subject matter of the intended expression for the sole purpose of identifying any parties who request an authorization for use of the CVCC facilities for dissenting Expression Activities and appropriately planning for any potential interaction among multiple groups engaged in Expression Activities and a statement that the Expression Activities are not intended to include any commercial expression or any expression constituting obscenity, defamation, fighting words, or incitements to violence or other lawless action which are reasonable likely to produce such lawless action imminently, which the Supreme Court has held constitute content which can be prescribed.

 - A statement agreeing to comply with the CVCC Policy titled Free Speech, Public Assembly, and Distribution/Petitioning (Policy 4.4)